Neighborhoods of Beersheba: Dalet

+Dalet (ד, lit.
+D or 4)(Neighborhood 'D' or '4') is located north of Bet and west of Gimmel, south west to Ramot and northeast to Nahal Ashan.
+The neighborhood contains the Nurit immigrant integration camp,.The neighborhood holds the famous pyramid house.
+It has a large psychiatric hospital asylum, two small shopping centers (Gilat and Oren).
+Dalet is known as the most dangerous neighborhood in Beersheba with the most poverty.
+Consists of many unsolved murders and stories of haunted abandoned buildings.
+Mainly populated by Moroccans during the migration.
+This neighborhood is still one of the most dangerous places to live in Beersheba.
+Shechuna Dalet consists of rows of apartment blocks, (project like apartment structures) with underground bomb shelters.
+The neighborhood is still populated by the majority of families that came in the 1950's from Morocco, including Moroccan mob connections.

 Dalet Mizrah

 The newest part of Dalet neighborhood (also known Vav haYeshana) where Ben Gurion University is located.

 Hei

 Hei (ה, lit.
 H or 5) is located northwest of the Old City, and west of Alef and Bet.
 It houses the Ye'elim Absorption Center.

 Vav

 Vav (ו, lit.
 V or 6) is located in the northwest of the city, north of Bet and west of Daled.
 It consists of a combination of apartment blocks and private homes, and has its own shopping mall (Kanyon Avia).
 The old Vav neighborhood, also known as Ringelblum, is popular with students due to its proximity to the university.

 Tet

 Tet (ט, lit.
 T or 9) is located to the west of the Old City.
 It consists almost entirely of tower blocks.

 Yud Alef

 Yud Alef (י"א, lit.
 JA 11) is located to the west of Tet.
 Most of the homes are detached or semi-detached.
 The neighborhood includes the Australian Soldier Park.